Choose another writer in this calendar:

 by birthday from the calendar.

-French classical author, a contemporary of Descartes, who is best known for his maximes, epigrams expressing a harsh or paradoxical truth in the briefest manner possible.
+La Rochefoucauld was a French classical author, a contemporary of Descartes, who is best known for his Reflections; or Sentences and Moral Maxims (1665-1678).
 A cynical observer of Louis XIV's court, La Rochefoucauld mostly saw selfishness, hypocrisy, and weakness in general in human behavior.
 With his independent way of thinking he was also one of the intellectual forefathers of the Enlightenment.
 La Rochefoucauld's insights have influenced amongst others Lord Chesterfield, Thomas Hardy, Friedrich Nietzsche, Stendhal, and André Gide.